 How SAB can help?

-If your business falls under the entities with the above-mentioned activities in the UAE, then you may need assistance to determine the applicability if Economic Substance Regulations is relevant for you as you need to analyze the implication of this new regulation in the UAE.
+If your business falls under the entities with the above-mentioned activities in the UAE, then you may need assistance to determine the applicability of the Economic Substance Regulations relevant for you as you need to analyze the implication of this new regulation in the UAE.

-The team at SAB Auditing assist you in making this determination; provide preliminary assessments of your company’s current compliance obligations, and assist with possible future strategies, in response to this new legislation.
+The team at SAB Auditing assists you in making this determination; provides preliminary assessments of your company’s current compliance obligations, and assists with possible future strategies, in response to this new legislation.